 It was then on to the Amazon Publishing party at the Bluebird in Chelsea where I met up with Matt Dunn and Marius Gabriel…

-and chatted about the joys of being a hybrid with Mark Dawson and Freda.
+and chatted about the joys of being a hybrid author with Mark Dawson and Freda.

 Now it’s back to the desk.
 I’m currently planning a brand new series of books set on the Sussex Downs and I can’t tell you how excited I am.
 I’ve been thinking about these books for years and I’m thrilled to be making a start on them.